Table of contents

 - Freeze the fully assembled macaron: After filling the macaron, let it mature for 12-24 hours and then freeze.
 On the day before serving, thaw macarons a few hours in advance.
 From this point on, they will stay fresh for another 2-4 days.

 - Freeze the shells only: After baking and cooling off, the shells can be frozen in an air-tight container and will last for about 3 months.
 On the day of assembly, transfer them from the freezer to the fridge a few hours in advance.
 Once thawed, they can be assembled as usual.
 From this point on, they will stay fresh for 2-4 days.

 Notes & Tips for Making Margarita Macarons

 - The measurements listed are by weight.
-I strongly recommend using a scale for macarons.
+You have to use a scale for macarons.
 They are incredibly finicky and temperamental, so the ingredients have to be precise.

 - Wipe down your bowl.
 Before whisking, make sure your whisk and bowl are sparkling clean and grease/oil-free.
 Any traces of grease will not let your eggs whites whip to stiff peaks.
 I like to wipe my bowl down with a paper towel and some lemon juice before starting.

 - When zesting the lime, try to only get the green part.
 The white part of the lime peel can make your buttercream taste a little bitter.

 - The number of macarons you make can vary depending on the size you make your macarons.
 I make mine about an inch and a half in diameter.

 - An extensive list of macaron tips can be found at the bottom of my Ultimate French Macaron Guide.
 (Click 'jump to recipe' and scroll up)